russellsteadman/dynamo-locx/README.md

 # Geo Library for Amazon DynamoDB

-This project is an unofficial port of [awslabs/dynamo-locx][dynamo-locx], bringing creation and querying of geospatial data to Node JS developers using [Amazon DynamoDB][dynamodb].
+This project is an unofficial port of [awslabs/dynamodb-geo][dynamodb-geo] (based on the [original](https://github.com/robhogan/dynamodb-geo.js) by Rob Hogan), bringing creation and querying of geospatial data to Node JS developers using [Amazon DynamoDB][dynamodb].

 ## Features